 As demand increases, accuracy of data becomes essential.
 One can manage real-time data with accuracy to further predict demand better and respond accordingly.

 Overhead costs are a major drawback within the business process as storing products for long periods of time can lead to unwanted higher costs.
-By managing supply chain one can ensure reduction of costs by optimizing warehouse space, improvement of productivity and a better inventory.
-Supply chain management allows one to select from a pool of competitive providers to select better alternatives.
+Similarly by managing supply chain one can ensure reduction of costs by optimizing warehouse space, improvement of productivity and a better inventory.
+In short Supply chain management allows one to select from a pool of competitive providers to select better alternatives.